golioth/docs/docs/reference/2-protocols/2-device-auth.md

 To access Golioth Services from a device, the device needs to be properly created and provisioned.

-You can manage device level and project credentials using the Web Console or through the CLI.
+You can manage device level and project credentials using the Web Console or through the Golioth CLI.

 ## CoAP Gateway address and port